alexvoss/mkdocs-material-fork/docs/insiders/how-to-sponsor.md

 ### 1. Overview

-Explore [our sponsoring tiers], as each sponsoring tier is designed to accommodate different levels of sponsor and include different benefits.
+Explore [our sponsoring tiers], as each sponsoring tier is designed to accommodate different levels of sponsors and includes different benefits.
 Reviewing these sponsoring tiers will help you understand the impact of your sponsorship.